 Get a Degree

-Like it or not, a bachelor’s degree is considered pretty essential if you plan on nabbing the title of CEO at a large, established organization.
+Like it or not, a bachelor’s degree is essential if you plan on nabbing the title of CEO at a large, established organization.
 However, that doesn’t mean a bachelor’s degree is necessary for every CEO at every company.
-If you plan on building your own company, your degree matters far less than your competence and work ethic, and if you work for a more modern or unconventional company, a small boutique company, or a startup, they may not care as much about your degree, but rather about your experience and the skills you bring to the table.
+If you plan on building your own company, your degree matters far less than your competence and work ethic.
+If you work for a more modern or unconventional company, a small boutique company, or a startup, they may not care as much about your degree, but rather about your experience and the skills you bring to the table.

-Every individual’s path is different, but if you are planning on getting a degree, there are definitely certain fields of study you can focus on to improve your chances of becoming a CEO and better prepare you for the job.
+Every individual’s path is different, but if you plan to earn a degree, you can focus on certain fields of study to improve your chances of becoming a CEO and better prepare you for the job.

 Studying economics is a great way to grasp a robust understanding of business, pricing, finance, and the reasons behind the decisions that drive our economy.
-Economics is much more than the law of supply and demand, but even understanding simple principles like this and the other building blocks of economics, are crucial to making large production and pricing decisions.
+Economics is much more than the law of supply and demand, but understanding simple principles like this and other building blocks of economics are crucial to making large production and pricing decisions.

-Even if you don’t major in economics, but rather major in business or get an MBA, you will have a few required economics classes on your schedule even if you choose to pursue a business undergraduate degree.
-This is because business school professors know that economics is the crux of global business, and it’s essential to understand the drivers behind costs, prices, purchase volume, and macroeconomic events that may impact your business.
+You will have a few required economics classes on your schedule even if you choose to pursue a business undergraduate degree.
+This is because business school professors know that economics is the crux of global business and it’s essential to understand the drivers behind costs, prices, purchase volume, and macroeconomic events that may impact your business.

-It should come as no surprise that a degree in business would be helpful to a future CEO.
-The biggest advantage of a degree in business over the neighboring degrees in economics, finance, or accounting is that business administration covers a much broader umbrella.
+It should come as no surprise that a degree in business is helpful to a future CEO.
+The biggest advantage of a business degree over the neighboring degrees is that business administration covers a much broader umbrella.
 Typically, a business degree will include classes in economics, accounting, finance, marketing, sales, organizational behavior, supply chain management, and more.
-This broader degree will help prepare students to become well-rounded and capable businesspeople, leaders, and CEOs.
+This broader degree will help prepare students to become well-rounded and capable business people, leaders, and CEOs.

-Oftentimes, business schools are more selective than the narrower economics or accounting majors for this very reason; it all goes back to supply and demand, and there are often more students interested in majoring in business than many schools can accommodate.
+Oftentimes, business schools are more selective than the narrower economics or accounting majors for this very reason; it all goes back to supply and demand.
+There are often more students interested in majoring in business than many schools can accommodate.
 That’s also the reason they offer similar disciplines.
 Students still have the ability to study the skills and topics that would help them succeed in the business world if they don’t commit to an MBA or take part in an undergraduate program.

-Engineering isn’t just a degree for math and science wizards or the next computer genius; engineering is a discipline that can give students a leg up in many fields, and particularly in business.
-Aside from the fact that engineering is a well-respected degree and field with a reputation for smart, analytical, problem-solving employees, it’s also an impressive skill set in business.
+Engineering isn’t just a degree for math and science wizards or the next computer genius.
+Engineering is a discipline that can give students a leg up in many fields, and particularly in business.
+Aside from the fact that engineering is a well-respected degree and field with a reputation for being smart, analytical, problem-solvers, it’s also an impressive skill set in business.

 Accounting and Finance

 If you ever take an accounting class, you’ll probably hear the phrase “accounting is the language of business.”
-That is somewhat true, at least if you’re talking about understanding a profit and loss statement, which will be a must for any future CEO hopeful.
+That is somewhat true, at least if you’re talking about a profit and loss statement.
 Finance can be thought of as accounting’s bigger, more theoretical, but also more complex sister.

 While these are more up the alley of a CFO, or chief financial officer, a CEO would need to be comfortable and familiar with both.
 A degree in accounting or finance should prepare you to get deep in the trenches of your company’s financial statements and help make key decisions to improve the company’s future and growth.

-Your real-world business and management experience is going to be one of the most important things at setting you up for the CEO job, well above your degree.
-As a student, you can start by getting involved in things like student government, any entrepreneurship or business clubs your school offers, or seeking out internships that get your foot in the door and give you an introduction to the field, industry, or business you’re interested in.
+Your real-world business and management experience is going to be one of the most important things at setting you up for the CEO job well above your degree.
+As a student, you can start by getting involved in things like student government, any entrepreneurship or business clubs your school offers or seeking out internships that get your foot in the door and give you an introduction to the field you’re interested in.